Entry Codes – check first to see if the class has prerequisites

 - Which courses can I transfer?

-If you have taken an equivalent English 101 course or a college level math course at an accredited college, go to the Online Prerequisite Check System to verify your previously completed coursework and request clearance for enforced prerequisites.
+If you have taken an equivalent English 101 course or a college level math course at an accredited college, go to the Online Prerequisite Check process to verify your previously completed coursework and request clearance for enforced prerequisites.